How do I find the impact factor and rank for a journal?

 - To get to the journal ranking, click on the Abbreviated Journal Title in the table.

-- From this page, click the Journal Rank in Categories button to view the journal rank in its respective category/categories.
+- From this page, click the Journal Ranking button to view the journal rank in its respective category/categories.

 - On the Rank in Categories page, note the journal rank.
 A journal title may be ranked in more than one category, depending on the content of the journal.
 In this example, the journal Annals of Thoracic Surgery belongs to three categories, with a rank in each category.